The special concave toric domain for the rotating Kepler problem: The Rotating Kepler Problem

-\begin{lemma} The effective potential $U$ of the rotating Kepler problem has a unique critical value $-\dfrac{3}{2}$ and its critical set constant of a circle of radius 1 around the origin. \end{lemma} \begin{proof} Proof in \cite{key-2}. \end{proof} Via the projection map $\pi|_{crit(K)}^{-1}(q_1, q_2) = (q_1, q_2, q_2,-q_1)$, where $(q,p) \longrightarrow q$, the critical points of $K$ and $U$ are bijection.
-The critical value of $K$ coincides with the critical value of $U$ at the same critical points.
+\begin{lemma} The effective potential $U$ of the RKP has a unique critical value $-\dfrac{3}{2}$ and its critical set constant of a circle of radius 1 around the origin. \end{lemma} \begin{proof} \cite{key-2}. \end{proof} Via the projection map $\pi|_{crit(K)}^{-1}(q_1, q_2) = (q_1, q_2, q_2,-q_1)$, where $(q,p) \longrightarrow q$, the critical points of $K$ and $U$ are bijection.
+Hence, the critical value of $K$ coincides with the critical value of $U$ at the same critical points.

 The RKP has a unique critical value at $-\dfrac{3}{2}$.
-Below this critical value the energy hypersurface has two connected components.
+Below this critical value, the energy hypersurface has two connected components.
 The projection of one of the components is bounded in configuration space where the projection of the other one is unbounded.

 Consider the Runge-Lenz vector